chotanansub/EmoJataka/README.md

 ### Data Loading

 Use functions from `src/utils/data_loader.py` to load data.
-The loader automatically handles mockup vs. real data based on the `USE_MOCKUP` configuration.
+The loader respects the `DATA_MODE` setting (with optional per-call overrides) and can automatically fall back to mockup data when `DATA_MODE=adaptive`.

 ## License